|Home||RV Books||Blog||RV Links|

 Do you track your spending and use a budget?
 Whether preparing to move into the RV lifestyle or already traveling on the road, a budget is a useful tool.
 It helps decide if RVing is feasible and also helps you stick to your spending plan while traveling.Can you Afford to Live the Full-time Lifestyle or Even as a Snowbird?

 Completing an RVing budget, while not exact, helps you make realistic choices.
 If you do not have an RV yet, you can get a rough estimate of fuel by using 6 mpg for motorhomes; up to 10 for a diesel engine.
 The main insurance companies that provide insurance for full-time RVers can give you instant quotes or an overnight quote at their website to use as an example.
-(See Budget Worksheet and Insurance Comparison Chart)
+(See Budget Worksheet and Insurance Comparison Chart PDF downloads)

 Use camping directories (RVParkReviews.com) to get a rough idea of campground costs.
 Currently campgrounds are charging an average of $25-30 a night, though you can certainly pay more.
 You can also use discount and membership camping to decrease your costs.
-(See All About Discount Club Memberships and Membership Campgrounds.)
+(See Discount Club Memberships and Membership Campgrounds.)

 The domicile you choose also impacts your budget.
 Your domicile is your tax home.
 If you travel full-time, you can choose a domicile more to your advantage.
 Taxes, insurance and vehicle registration can vary immensely from state to state, so this is an important decision.
 (See Tax Advantages.)